sanathp/statusok/Config.md

 ## Requests

-You can monitor all types of REST apis or websites as below.
+You can monitor all types of REST APIs or websites as below.

 ```json
 {